 Website Redesign While Maintaining SEO in Ten Steps

 Organic traffic is the primary source of visitors for most websites.
 You have put a lot of time and energy into optimizing this.
 It takes months or sometimes years to build good rankings and lots of organic traffic.
-So you want to keep that, even when you migrate an existing website.
+So you want to keep that, even when you migrate an existing website or during the website redesign.
 Otherwise, much of your accumulated rankings and search traffic could go up in smoke.
-You can avoid this by engaging with SEO Services during the redesign process, from start to finish.
-First, realize that these steps are most effective when you consider SEO from the start.
-A redesign is therefore the perfect time to determine or assess an SEO strategy.
+You can avoid this by engaging with SEO Services during the website redesign process, from start to finish.
+First, realize that these steps are most effective when you consider site redesign SEO from the start.
+A website redesign is a perfect time to determine or assess an SEO strategy.
 Which landing pages have the most value?
 Which keywords do you want to be found on?
 If you only think about this after designing a website or writing content, then you are already too late.
 Fortunately, you are now reading this article.
 Go!

 There are several options to see which keywords you are currently ranking on.
 First of all, you can use Google Search Console.
 This is free and provides, in addition to the current rankings of your used keywords and related pages, much more information about your website, such as which pages are currently indexed by Google.
 Other good tools for determining rankings are MozRank Checker and SE Ranking.
 I personally like to use the Ahrefs rank tracker and the organic keyword report.
 The interface is user-friendly and the rankings are accurate.
 The rankings are displayed on a timeline, so you can keep a close eye on them after the migration.